 I think my favourite example of this was the Puerto Rico conference [organised by the Future of Life Institute].
 This took a tremendous amount of effort, and most of that effort required an operational skill set.
 That event really got the ball rolling for the AI safety and AI strategy trajectory that we’re on now, and was a critically important piece of work — probably more important than any single piece of research that’s happened recently.

-Hiring & HR.
-All organisations need to run recruitment processes that are fair and accurate, create contracts, get visas, and so on, and many of these steps are overseen by operations staff.
-New staff then need to be onboarded and trained, which requires internal documents, workshops, team retreats and more.
-Existing staff need to know where they stand with pay, benefits, how their performance is assessed and so on.
+Hiring and human resources.
+All organisations need to run recruitment processes that are fair and accurate, create contracts, get visas, and so on — and many of these steps are overseen by operations staff.
+New staff then need to be onboarded and trained, which requires internal documents, workshops, team retreats, and more.
+Existing staff need to know where they stand with pay, benefits, how their performance is assessed, and so on.

-Operations roles also often blur into other areas, especially management, but also communications and fundraising.
+Operations roles also often blur into other areas — especially management, but also communications and fundraising.
 For instance, operations staff might help out answering questions from people applying to an event, or an executive assistant might communicate with the press on behalf of the staff member.
-Since they’re involved in finance, they might talk with donors or help prepare materials, assisting with fundraising.
+Since they’re involved in finance, they might talk with donors or help prepare materials to assist with fundraising.

-Many operations staff working in the community feel they’ve been able to have a greater contribution through operations.
-Along with Kyle, Amy Willey Labenz is another example:
+Many operations staff feel they’ve been able to have a large positive impact through operations.
+Amy Willey Labenz is an example:

-I decided to work in operations for MIRI in 2009 rather than working as an attorney because Carl Shulman, Anna Salamon, and others convinced me that it was it was the highest value thing I could do for the world.
+I decided to work in operations for MIRI in 2009 rather than working as an attorney because Carl Shulman, Anna Salamon, and others convinced me that it was the highest-value thing I could do for the world.
 After dealing with compliance issues and improving operations at the organization, and facilitating connections at the Singularity Summit, I’m convinced they were correct.

 When I got the opportunity to take a role as Director of Operations at CEA and Executive Producer at EA Global, I jumped at the chance.
 Now, we have been able to grow our operations team so that I can focus on specializing in events.
 I’m currently working on an event to bring on more operations people!